One Drop Water Memorial

 Address:No. 30, Lane 6, Section 1, Zhongzheng Road, Tamsui District, New Taipei City 251 (inside Heping Park)

 Transportation Methods:【Public Transportation】1.
-Take the MRT to Tamsui MRT Station, then transfer to bus No. 26 and get off at Huwei Fort Station, from there it is within walking distance. 【Driving】1.
-From Taipei, take Provincial Highway 2 Section 2, enter Tamsui, and proceed to Lane 6, Section 1, Zhongzheng Road to reach the destination.
+Take the MRT to Tamsui Station, then transfer to bus number 26 and get off at Huwei Fort station, from where you can walk to the site. 【Driving】1.
+From Taipei, take Provincial Highway 2 Section 2, enter Tamsui, and proceed to Lane 6, Zhongzheng Road, to reach your destination.

 Tickets:Free